nix-community/robotnix/README.md

  - Automating CTS (Compatibility Test Suite) like nixos tests.
  - Automatic verification of build reproducibility

-This has currently only been tested on marlin (Pixel XL) and crosshatch (Pixel 3 XL), but should support all Pixel devices with (hopefully) minor changes.
+This has currently only been tested on marlin (Pixel XL) and crosshatch (Pixel 3 XL, my daily driver).

 ## Build Instructions
 A one line `.img` build: